BLOGS

 Regulatory LayerInstrumentGoverning BodyPrimary Scope

-Compressed Gas SafetyGas Cylinders Rules 2016 (under Explosives Act 1884)PESO / Ministry of CommerceCylinder and tonner design, testing, filling, storage, transport
+Compressed Gas SafetyGas Cylinders Rules 2016 (under Explosives Act 1884)PESO / Ministry of CommerceCylinder and tonner design, filling, storage, transport

 Major Hazard ControlMSIHC Rules 1989 (under Environment Protection Act 1986)MoEF / State PCBsLarge-quantity storage, emergency planning, public disclosure